michael-grunder/cgi-relay-fuzzer/README.md

 classes, value sizes, and configurable kill modes/signals.
 When stale data is observed you can point `--failure-log` at a file or directory to capture a full JSON log of every step.

+Run a finite number of deterministic iterations with `--iterations=N` (default of `0` keeps the loop running indefinitely).

 Example invocation that targets worker exits with SIGKILL and emits logs to the `var/log` directory: